enemymerch/shoppingCard/README.md

 # shoppingCard

-# use simple mvn commands to compile , test  etc.
+# use simple mvn commands to compile , test , package etc.